Pillar Guide

 Radon Mitigation

 Utah’s radon levels are a real concern, particularly along the Wasatch Front.
 The EPA recommends mitigation at 4 pCi/L or above, and many Utah homes exceed that.
-A basement remodel is the perfect time to install a radon mitigation system — the sub-slab depressurization piping can be routed inside walls before drywall goes up, keeping it hidden and integrated.
+A basement remodel is a good time to install a radon mitigation system because the piping can be routed inside walls before drywall goes up.

 Energy Efficiency